 Lead Community Health Educator, Office of Community Engagement and Cancer Health Equity

-The OCECHE has developed programming and activity through robust partner engagement and capacity building, advocacy, education, and research activities in Chicago’s black, Asian and Hispanic communities.
+The OCECHE has developed programming through robust partner engagement and capacity building, advocacy, education, and research activities in Chicago’s black, Asian and Latinx communities.

 Signature OCECHE programs and examples of collaborative community work include: